Lake Atitlán Family Travel Guide: Safe, Kid-Friendly Activities & Where to Stay

 Planning Tips

 Best ages: Any age works.
-Toddlers (age 2-4) handle boats and easy walks.
-Elementary (age 5-11) are old enough for activities yet young enough for excitement.
+Toddlers (2-4) handle boats and easy walks.
+Elementary (5-11) are old enough for activities yet young enough for excitement.
 Teens enjoy adventure and cultural depth.

 Trip length: 5-7 days is ideal.
-Long enough to explore, short enough to avoid burnout.
+Long enough to explore multiple towns and activities, short enough to avoid burnout.
+For itinerary ideas, check our 3-day guide or 7-day itinerary.

 Children making tortillas